'Glee' star Mark Salling indicted on federal child porn charges

-LOS ANGELES, May 27 (Reuters) - Actor Mark Salling, who had a supporting role as a high school athlete-turned-singer in the TV series "Glee," was indicted on Friday on charges of receiving and possessing child pornography, officials said.
+LOS ANGELES (Reuters) - Actor Mark Salling, who had a supporting role as a high school athlete-turned-singer in the TV series “Glee,” was indicted on Friday on charges of receiving and possessing child pornography, officials said.

 Representatives for Salling, a Los Angeles resident, and his attorney, did not immediately return calls.